Delta Nigeria Travel Guide

 From its origins as a trading post to its current role as an industrial hub, Warri's destiny forever ties to its rivers and unique deltaic landscape.

 Warri boasts a history abundant in trade, cultural exchange, and the rise of powerful kingdoms.
 Its advantageous location on the Warri River turned it into a natural trading post long before European contact.
-The city is the traditional home of the Itsekiri people, and the historical heart of the revered Itsekiri Kingdom, a polity with a lineage dating back to the 15th century.
+The urban area is the traditional home of the Itsekiri people, and the historical heart of the revered Itsekiri Kingdom, a polity with a lineage dating back to the 15th century.

 The Olu of Warri, the monarch of the Itsekiri people, holds court in Ode-Itsekiri, the ancestral capital, which stays a site of profound cultural and historical importance.
-The kingdom's history entwines with early European traders, specifically the Portuguese, who established contact for trade in goods like palm oil, ivory, and later, slaves.
+The kingdom's history entwines with early European traders, particularly the Portuguese, who established contact for trade in goods like palm oil, ivory, and later, slaves.

 The city attracted various ethnic groups, including the Urhobo and Ijaw, shaping its diverse and dynamic social fabric.